 - Feedback on my work has helped me clarify things I did not understand

-The average score for each of the above questions in the 2011 and 2012 surveys was under 60% across the United Kingdom (see the survey for country by country breakdown) and shows that there is still plenty of room for improvement for teaching staff to improve feedback and assessment methods.
+The average score for each of the above questions in 2012 was 70% and 72% in 2013 across the United Kingdom (see the survey for country by country breakdown) and shows that there is still room for improvement for teaching staff to improve feedback and assessment methods.

 Andrew Middleton, at Sheffield Hallam University describes the benefits of using audio for assessment in ‘Audio feedback timely media interventions’ as:

 - Contextual feedback